 April 3, 2017

 Trump donates first quarter of his presidential salary to National Park Service.
-His 2018 budget plan includes a $1.5 billion cut to the Department of the Interior, of which the National Park Service is part.
+His 2018 budget plan includes a $1.5 billion cut to the Department of the Interior.
+The National Park Service is part of that department.
 Funding for some National Heritage Areas will be eliminated.

 April 19, 2017